kartiknair/parcreate/README.md

 # Parcreate

-Parcreate is a dead simple react boilerplate that uses paarcel for bundling.
+Parcreate is a dead simple react boilerplate that uses parcel for bundling.
 I speak more about how you can set up parcel with react in [this blog post](https://blog.kartikn.me/parcel-react).

 ## Getting started